 The images below show the OSPi hardware interface, including the connectors and terminal pins, and the whole assembly with RPi plugged in.
-Note that the terminal pins on version 1.5 have changed, including an added sensor 2 (SN2) port.
+Note that version 1.52 has two sensor ports.
+To connect a sensor such as rain sensor, generally the first sensor should be connected between GND and SN1, and the second sensor (if applicable) should be connected between GND and SN2.